The Quantum Broom Paradox

 Remains glowing when all other lights dim at the end

-Schrödinger "appears from behind the mirror"
+Suddenly, Schrödinger appears from behind the mirror.

 Quantum Uncertainty and Broom Location